mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 The center is always the center.
 Okay?
 You must be in the center.

-So you have to see.
-[Someone] says many things always happen [in zazen], and at that time you really need lots of effort.
+So you have to see...
+[The previous person] says many things always happen [in zazen], and at that time you really need lots of effort.
 Sometimes you need that enormous effort.
 Of course, you have to push yourself.
 And on the other hand, it’s not always good.
 [Sometimes] in the process of using enormous effort, you can see that lots of things happen again, which you have never seen before – so, [you are] adding something more, adding to the enormous effort; there are lots of *extra* things happening.
 For instance, enormous effort makes you exhausted: that is something extra.
 That’s why in the process of enormous effort, we have to see what enormous effort is.
 So we have to take care of enormous effort.

 **Same person:** I’m a little confused, I’m not sure I’m understanding you.
 What I was thinking of is that, sometimes I have enormous effort to put out, or even if I don’t feel it right now, I can get myself to put it out.
 Other times, I don’t have the effort here; I could try to force myself to find it, but it really feels like I don’t want to put much effort.
 I thought I understood you saying to [the person] that when we’re feeling not a lot of effort, it’s okay to go with that for a while.

-**Katagiri Roshi:** In zazen there is a basic rule, a basic way of life which is called zazen.
-Physically, already we have it here.
+**Katagiri Roshi:** In zazen there is a basic rule, a basic way of life which is called zazen, physically.
+Already we have it here.
 That’s why, even though you forget the enormous effort, still there is an effort, physically.
 Breathing.

-That’s a point, but in daily living, it’s a little different.
+That’s a point.
+But in daily living, it’s a little different.
 For instance, a person’s diet may be difficult.
 But still there is that you must be [in the] center of life.
 It means, even though you forget enormous effort, it’s not necessary to be confused by [it].
-“To be confused by” means you are completely dragged away by the “mess”; lots of questions.
+“To be confused by” means you are completely *dragged away* by the “mess”.
+[Lots of] questions.

 So, still there is effort.
 “Forget enormous effort” doesn’t mean completely throw it away; still there is effort.

-**Same person:** So there’s kind of a minimum level, that you always have to...
+**Same person:** So there’s kind of a minimum level that you always have to...

 **Katagiri Roshi:** A minimum and maximum; it depends on the situation.

 #### 52:56

 **Question:** Well, how does this compare with...
 Let’s say if you read Kapleau Roshi’s books, and a Rinzai approach is to just force yourself continually to break through and find some kind of enlightenment.

+**Katagiri Roshi:** Mm-hmm.

-Do you see any merit in that, or are you saying that that isn’t necessary?
+**Same person:** Do you see any merit in that, or are you saying that that isn’t necessary?

 **Katagiri Roshi:** Yes, it’s necessary, because that is the regulation of the body, regulation of the breath.
-Through the concentration, [this and that], samadhi, you can attain enlightenment.
-According to Rinzai, maybe that is the main purpose of zazen: through zazen you have to attain enlightenment, that’s why the teachers [say to] push yourself hard.
+Through the concentration, through *samadhi*, you can attain enlightenment.
+But according to Rinzai, maybe that is the main purpose of zazen.
+Through zazen you have to attain enlightenment, that’s why the teachers [say to] push yourself hard.
 That means, you are buddha but you are not buddha *now*, so why don’t you attain enlightenment?
 So, the subject is already seen in the dualistic world.
 And also zazen is seen in the dualistic world.

 Of course, it is okay.
-But the final stage is not that zazen and subject and object should be seen in the dualistic world.
+But the final stage is [that] zazen and subject and object shouldn’t be seen in the dualistic world.
 We have to take care of subject and object according to *total personality*.
 We have to settle ourselves in total personality there, from the beginning to end.

 That means, finally, we have to do zazen with no design on having any reward.
 That means, offering yourself perfectly.